verrazzano/docs/content/en/docs/reference/model/_index.md

 {{< alert title="Limitations" color="notice" >}}

-* Verrazzano uses WebLogic Server Kubernetes Operator version 3.0.
+* Verrazzano uses WebLogic Server Kubernetes Operator version 3.0.2.
 Any features or values added in later versions of the operator are not valid.
-* ["Domain in Image"](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/choosing-a-model/) is the only valid domain home strategy with Verrazzano in this early release.
+* ["Model in Image"](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/choosing-a-model/) is the only valid domain home strategy with Verrazzano in this early release.
 Future releases will include support for other domain home strategies.
 * Domain configuration overrides are not supported in this early release of Verrazzano.
 If you use secrets or config maps to store configuration overrides, those overrides will not be applied and may cause other errors.
 * JRF domains are not supported in this early release of Verrazzano.
 Restricted JRF is supported.
 * Use of Oracle Platform Security Services is not supported in this early release.